 Important Note: The submission of incomplete or inconsistent information may result in an unsuccessful registration in which case the Stockholder will not be allowed access to the remote Meeting and vote electronically in absentia.
-However, depending on the reason for the unsuccessful registration, the Stockholder who was not able to register successfully may still be allowed by the Corporation, at its sole discretion, to vote through the Chairman of the Meeting as proxy by submitting a duly accomplished proxy form on or before 15 September 2022.
+However, depending on the reason for the unsuccessful registration, the Stockholder who was not able to register successfully may still be allowed by the Corporation, at its sole discretion, to vote through the Chairman of the Meeting as proxy by submitting a duly accomplished proxy form on or before 15 September 2023.

-Considering the extraordinary circumstances due to COVID-19, the Corporation shall allow electronic signatures for the required documents, as applicable.
-Except for Secretary's Certificates, notarization shall also be dispensed with at this time.
+The Corporation shall allow electronic signatures for the required documents, as applicable, except for documents that require notarization such as Secretary's Certificates.
 However, the Corporation reserves the right to request additional information, and original signed and notarized copies of these documents at a later time.